-forces to drive the system between two equilibrium states A and B allows one to compute, in some cases, the free energy difference ΔF between A and B, using either the Jarzinsky equality (JE) [9,8] or the Crooks relation (CR)[10].
+^{1631-0705/\$ -} see front matter © 2007 Académie des sciences.
+Published by Elsevier Masson SAS.
+All rights reserved. doi:10.1016/j.crhy.2007.04.012 source to a hot one.
+Of course these are not violations of the second principle of thermodynamics which fixes only the mean values and does not make any statement for fluctuations.
+The recent fluctuation theorems FTs [1-7] allow one to compute the probability of these negative events for the work and for the heat flux.
+It is interesting to notice that the fluctuations of the work done by the external forces to drive the system between two equilibrium states A and B allows one to compute, in some cases, the free energy difference ΔF between A and B, using either the Jarzynski equality (JE) [9,8] or the Crooks relation (CR) [10].
 Indeed the JE and CR take advantage of these work fluctuations and relate ΔF to the probability distribution function (PDF) of the work performed on the system to drive it from A to B along any path γ (either reversible or irreversible) in the system parameter space.
-In this paper we will study the possibility of using these theorems on real experimental data.
+In this article we will study the possibility of using these theorems on real experimental data.
 Indeed the proofs of FTs and JE are based on a certain number of hypothesis; experimenting on real devices is useful not only to check those hypothesis, but also to check whether the predicted effects are observable or remain only a theoretical tool.
 There are not many experimental tests of FTs.
 Some of them are performed in dynamical systems [11] in which the interpretation of the results is very difficult.
 Other experiments are performed on stochastic systems, one on a Brownian particle in a moving optical trap [12] and another on electrical circuits driven out of equilibrium by injecting in it a small current [13].
-The last two systems are described by first order Langevin equations and the results agree with the predictions of ref.[7,6].
+The last two systems are described by first order Langevin equations and the results agree with the predictions of Refs.
+[7,6].
 In this paper we study the out-of-equilibrium fluctuations of a harmonic oscillator whose damping is mainly produced by the viscosity of the surrounding fluid, which acts as a thermal bath of temperature T. The test using a harmonic oscillator is particularly important because the harmonic oscillator is the basis of many physical processes [14,15].
-The paper is organized as follow.
+The article is organized as follow.
 In the next section we will briefly describe the experimental set-up.
 The fluctuation theorem will be studied is section three.
-In section 4 we will describe the results for the work and heat for a the stationary state fluctuation theorem when the oscillator is submitted to a periodic driving.
-In section 5 the JE and Crooks are used to compute the free energy.
-The importance of the choice of the "good work" for the JE is pointed out too.
+In Section 4 we will describe the results for the work and heat for a the stationary state fluctuation theorem when the oscillator is submitted to a periodic driving.
+In Section 5 the JE and CR are used to compute the free energy.
+The importance of the choice of the 'good work' for the JE is pointed out too.
 We show indeed that a definition of work which satisfies FT cannot be used to compute the free energy with JE.
-Finally we conclude in section 6.
+Finally we conclude in Section 6.